Louise-Ryan/GENE-FAM/README.md

 <b>Quick install with root privilages:</b>
 ```
 sudo apt-get update
-sudo apt-get install augustus
+sudo apt-get install AUGUSTUS
 ```

 <p></p>

 <b> Install AUGUSTUS with conda: </b>
 ```
-conda install -c bioconda augustus
+conda install -c bioconda AUGUSTUS
 ```

 <p></p>

 <p><b>Install AUGUSTUS from source </b></p>
-<p>AUGUSTUS dependencies: https://github.com/Gaius-Augustus/Augustus/blob/master/docs/INSTALL.md </p>
+<p>AUGUSTUS dependencies: https://github.com/Gaius-AUGUSTUS/AUGUSTUS/blob/master/docs/INSTALL.md </p>
-<p>Build AUGUSTUS: https://github.com/Gaius-Augustus/Augustus </p>
+<p>Build AUGUSTUS: https://github.com/Gaius-AUGUSTUS/AUGUSTUS </p>

 <p>Make sure to set your AUGUSTUS_CONFIG_PATH variable by appending the following to your ~/.bashrc file: </p>

 ```
-export AUGUSTUS_CONFIG_PATH=/my_path_to_AUGUSTUS/Augustus/config/    #where my_path_to_AUGUSTUS is dependent on where you cloned the augustus repo
+export AUGUSTUS_CONFIG_PATH=/my_path_to_AUGUSTUS/AUGUSTUS/config/    #where my_path_to_AUGUSTUS is dependent on where you cloned the AUGUSTUS repo
 ```

 Troubleshooting:
-If you have trouble installing augustus from source, try setting the ZINPUT and COMPGENEPRED variables in the common.mk file to false.
+If you have trouble installing AUGUSTUS from source, try setting the ZINPUT and COMPGENEPRED variables in the common.mk file to false.

 <p></p>